-I am an assistant professor in the Department of Earth Sciences at the University of Oregon.
+I am an associate professor in the Department of Earth Sciences at the University of Oregon.
 My group designs new experimental methods and mathematical models to interpret isotopic and chemical variations in geologic materials.
 The lab projects we are working on include:

 Our current field areas are:

 The abundances of stable isotopes in carbonate minerals are widely used to infer paleo-environmental conditions.
 Oxygen isotopes, for example, record the temperature of carbonate formation.
 Although these types of proxies work in many settings, there are important details that need to be worked out to fully capitalize on stable isotope measurements.
-We are growing calcite in the lab from aqueous solutions to figure out what environmental variables in addition to temperature are recorded in the oxygen, carbon, and clumped isotope composition of carbonates.
+We are growing calcite and aragonite in the lab from aqueous solutions to figure out what environmental variables in addition to temperature are recorded in the oxygen, carbon, and clumped isotope composition of carbonates.

 Magmatic-hydrothermal fluids in the crust transport and deposit ore metals in some settings, and in other settings, they feed hot water into high-temperature geothermal systems used to produce electricity.
 Exactly how minerals precipitate in these environments is not well understood because we cannot directly observe the processes.
 We are growing quartz crystals in the lab under controlled conditions to find ways of figuring out the temperature, depth and growth histories of quartz crystals in natural hydrothermal systems.

 A key assumption in many geochronological studies is that minerals retain the parent and daughter nuclides throughout their existence.
 Diffusive separation of the parent and daughter isotopes, which can occur when a rock is subjected to reheating events or during the initial cooling of a rock, can give rise to apparent ages that can be too old or too young.
 Post-doc Eli Bloch is combining diffusion experiments and numerical models of crystal growth + radioactive decay to extract new information from the radiogenic isotope composition of minerals.